omundy/dig245-critical-web-design/topics/development/environment.md

 ### Install Atom

-Atom is a free and open-source text and source code editor for macOS, Linux, and Windows.
-It has support for plug-ins written in JavaScript, embedded Git Control, and is developed by GitHub.
+Atom *was* a free and open-source source code editor for macOS, Linux, and Windows.
+It has support for plug-ins written in JavaScript, embedded Git controls, and is developed by GitHub.

 Download and install [Atom](https://atom.io/).
 Then, install the following packages in Atom > Settings: